AdobeDocs/advertising.en/help/integrations/audience-manager/import-audiences.md

 1. Within [!DNL Search, Social, & Commerce], either the [!DNL Search, Social, & Commerce] implementation team or a user with the direct access client manager role should initiate the import from [!UICONTROL Search] > [!UICONTROL Admin] > [!UICONTROL Audience Manager Setup].

-    You'll need to enter the organization's Experience Cloud [!DNL Organization ID] ([!DNL IMS org ID]).
+    You must enter the organization's Experience Cloud [!DNL Organization ID] ([!DNL IMS org ID]).
 The ID must be the same as the one used for the organization's Audience Manager account.

 ### What Changes Result in Audience Manager?

-The organization will see two [!DNL Search, Social, & Commerce] destinations in Audience Manager:
+Two [!DNL Search, Social, & Commerce] destinations become available for the organization in Audience Manager:

 * **[!UICONTROL Adobe Media Optimizer (HTTP)]**
 * **[!UICONTROL Adobe Media Optimizer Batch Destination])**